-To support you and your students with online learning, you can now have free access to online courses.
-The online courses offered are designed to help you and your students develop skills for teaching and learning online as well as exploring a range of new subjects.
+This area provides information around online courses available for you to use within your teaching.
+These materials are designed to help you and your students develop skills for teaching and learning online, as well as exploring a range of new topics.
 You can also direct your students to access these courses as additional learning resources to support their studies.
-We’re also keen that staff start to embed online course material in their teaching.
-At the bottom of this page is a selection of course options available, and we can help you on your journey, making courses even more informative with the resources available.

 FutureLearn is an online platform offering short courses on a range of topics.
 The University of Leeds offers courses through the platform on a range of subjects that you and your students can access for free.
 These include: